b-747/Maerklin-Controlling-Framework/README.md

 # Maerklin Controlling Framework

-This framework implements some parts of the [CS2 CAN Protocol](https://www.maerklin.de/fileadmin/media/service/software-updates/cs2CAN-Protokoll-2_0.pdf) and can be used to communicate with a Maerklin Central Station 2.
+This framework uses the [CS2 CAN Protocol](https://www.maerklin.de/fileadmin/media/service/software-updates/cs2CAN-Protokoll-2_0.pdf) to communicate with a Maerklin Central Station 2.
 It also provides classes which can be used to write [scripts](https://github.com/cortex42/Maerklin-Controlling-Framework/blob/master/src/bachelorarbeit/testscript/TestScript.java).

 Supported connections:
 - [PC] <---- Ethernet ----> [CS2]